belak/blog/content/about.md

 ## Intro

 My name is Kaleb Elwert and I'm a full-time software developer focusing on backend and infrastructure code.
-Currently, I work at Bitbucket on anything from our SSH services to our billing infrastructure, and even a tiny bit of front-end work.
+Currently, I work at The Pokémon Company International on backend services.

 Thanks for stopping by my site.
 Feel free to check out my ramblings in this blog or take a look at some of my other projects below to see what I've been up to lately.

+Opinions expressed are solely my own and do not express the views or opinions of my employer.

 ## About this site